 Categories of play

 Play can be divided into 2 main categories.

 The 1st is structured play.
 Structured play usually involves following instructions or rules to reach a certain goal.
-Examples of structured play include organized sports, board games, or building blocks by following directions to assemble a specific item.
+Examples of structured play include organized sports, board games, or building LEGOs by following directions to assemble a specific item.